fbpx

 It is also important to ensure that you are getting enough nutrients in your diet as you may have missed out on vital vitamins and minerals due to the malabsorption caused by the condition.

-V. What to Avoid with Celiac Disease:
+What to Avoid with Celiac Disease

-It is important to avoid all food products made with grains containing gluten, such as wheat, barley, rye, and cross-contamination from shared surfaces or utensils.
+It is important to avoid all food products made with grains containing gluten, such as wheat, barley, and rye, and cross-contamination from shared surfaces or utensils.

 It is important to speak to a doctor or pharmacist if you think your medication may contain gluten as some medications use wheat starch as a filler or contain wheat-based ingredients.